cysouw/diathesis/text/c06_prepositions.md

 **Notes**

-For a detailed discussion of the verb *erschrecken* and possible morphophonolical differences between the two alternants, see Plank & Lahiri [@plank2015: 29-31].
+For a detailed discussion of the verb *erschrecken* and possible morphophonological differences between the two alternants, see Plank & Lahiri [@plank2015: 29-31].

 ### [ NP | –N ] Intransitive fabricative